ryanbradley-webdev/ecommerce-project/README.md

-# Frontend Mentor - Invoice app solution
+# The Shoe Zone - An exercise to create a full-stack eCommerce application

 This is a fictional eCommerce website entitled "The Shoe Zone" which features several real-world use-cases incorporated into a single full-stack project.